December checklist, Quarter 4 and year end filings for businesses in the United States

 Federal Bank Holiday Date

-Christmas Day (December 25, 2023) and New Year’s Day (January 1, 2024) both fall on a Monday.
+Christmas Day (December 25, 2025) and New Year’s Day (January 1, 2026) both fall on a Thursday.
 This means the holidays will impact direct deposit timelines in Wave.
+Learn How bank holidays affect payroll direct deposit timelines.

 Audit your contractor information